A Traveller’s Guide to Weather in Japan

 || What to wear?

-If you are coming at the beginning of spring make sure to pack a jacket, a sweater and scarf as the wind is still pretty cold.
+If you are coming at the beginning of spring make sure to pack a jacket, a sweater and a scarf as the wind is still pretty cold.

 Regarding shoes, it is too early for sandals in March so make sure to pack closed shoes.
 If you’re coming to Japan in April-June sandals are fine.